microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ### fluid-build:task:exec\*

-These traces shows the execution flow of the task, to show the task invocation in action.
+These traces show the execution flow of the task, to show the task invocation in action.

 -   `fluid-build:task:exec` - trace whether the tasks is skipped or start and finish of the task.
 -   `fluid-build:task:queue` - trace when the task is queued after the dependent tasks are done